 The place to be this Bank Holiday Weekend…

-Big Feastival is back for its seventh year, bringing a smashing line-up of live music, top chefs and excellent street food to Alex James’ Cotswolds farm.
+Big Feastival is back for its eighth year, bringing a smashing line-up of live music, top chefs and excellent street food to Alex James’ Cotswolds farm.
 There is officially no better way to spend the August Bank Holiday Weekend, so make sure you’ve closely studied our insider’s guide before you go for the names to know, places to eat and insider tips for making the most of it.
-See you there…

 For a hangover: where to begin?
-Lobster rolls at Claw, gigantic hand-pressed burgers at Burger & Beyond, deep-fried deliciousness from Ink Squid Bar, the best bacon butty in town (no joke) from Le Swine, new levels of fried chicken at Other Side Fried, what it says on the box at Salvation in Noodles and the ever-wonderful Cheese Truck.
+Oil Baba’s legendary halloumi fries, dessert dreams at MyCookieDough, mac ‘n’ cheese at Anna Maes, gigantic hand-pressed burgers at Burger & Beyond, deep-fried deliciousness from Ink Squid Bar, the best bacon butty in town from Le Swine, new levels of fried chicken at Other Side Fried, and the ever-wonderful Cheese Truck.

-Step away from the Main Stage for up-and-coming artists, indie bands and even the odd singalong… The Udder Stage the place to go if you enjoy the ‘I saw them play before they were famous’ envy – names to watch are Hugo Valentine, Elisha Esquivel, Indigo Velvet and Alex Jayne.
+Step away from the Main Stage for up-and-coming artists, indie bands and even the odd singalong.
+The Udder Stage is the place to go if you enjoy the ‘I saw them play before they were famous’ envy – names to watch are singer-songwriter Lucy Walker, folk-pop brothers Eloquent Youth, indie-folk artist Claudia Stark, two-man band Stone Bear and rising star Izzie Derry.
 Check out the full line up here and swot up beforehand for the ultimate cool factor.
-Make sure you don’t miss Sons of Pitches, who have ‘given acapella a kick up the backside’ and make for a fun-filled performance of mashups and medleys that will get you dancing in no time…

 Undoubtedly one of the highlights of the festival is the annual Friday Night Supper Club, which opens the weekend with a bang.
-On Friday 24 August, the NEFF Big Kitchen will transform into a beautiful al fresco dining space, hosted by Matthew and Iain Pennington of the award-winning restaurant The Ethicurean.
-The brothers will create a specially-themed menu, The Ethicurean Wasted Feast, for an unforgettable dining experience which uses only food waste ingredients.
-An essential ticket for the weekend!
-Find out more here
+On Friday 23 August, the NEFF Big Kitchen will transform into a beautiful al fresco dining space, hosting a chef collaboration between Robin Gill (The Dairy), James Lowe (Lyle’s), Anna Haugh (Myrtle) and Helen Goh (Ottolenghi).
+Together they’ll create a specially themed four-course feast, with all tickets going towards Action Against Hunger.

-And finally, with world-famous chefs including Marco Pierre White, Raymond Blanc, Mark Hix, Gizzi Erskine, Jasmine Hemsley and Pierre Koffmann in attendance, plan ahead to ensure you get to see them in action live on stage at the NEFF Big Kitchen.
-Don’t miss Pierre Koffman at 5pm on Friday, Marco Pierre White at 6.30pm on Saturday and Raymond Blanc at 5.30pm on Sunday for up-close-and-personal demonstrations from the experts.
+And finally, with world-famous chefs including Raymond Blanc, Prue Leith, Mark Hix, Isaac Carew and Robin Gill in attendance, plan ahead to ensure you get to see them in action live on stage at the NEFF Big Kitchen.
 You can download the full lineup here

 Where To Stay